greysoft/greybuild/README.txt

+This project provides the parent POM for building NAF, Mailismus and related projects.

-Simply install this POM locally by running:
+Install this POM locally by running:
 	mvn clean install

 Then refer to it as the parent POM in other projects as follows: